INFO490/assignments/hw6/hw6.markdown

 Finally, use

 - a SELECT statement to find every person
- - of 18 years of age or older,
+ - who was 18 years of age or older, and
- - who worked 40 hours or more per week,
+ - who worked 40 hours or more per week, and
  - whose annual income exceeded $500,000, and
  - whose favorite digit is 1.